Fairness in Opinion Dynamics: Dataset and Opinion Model

 \subsubsection{CoDiNG Baseline Misclassification Trends}

 We assessed `Minority Group Misprediction` rates of the original CoDiNG model.
 This revealed that for certain questions and minority groups, CoDiNG's baseline error rate was already disproportionately high.
-For instance, for the \textit{job guarantee} question, the 'ethnicity' minority experienced a CoDiNG misprediction rate of 72.9\%, and for \textit{Too much eq. rights}, the 'parent income' (parental income < \$200k) minority had a misprediction rate of 66.7\%.
+For instance, for the \textit{job guarantee} question, the "ethnicity" minority experienced a CoDiNG misprediction rate of 72.9\%, and for \textit{toomucheqrights}, the "parents income" (parental income < \$200k) minority had a misprediction rate of 66.7\%.